 10. Focus on the 10 Best Things to Do in Goreme, Turkey If You’re Short on Time

 Like most visitors to Goreme, you’ll likely be a bit short on time.
 This is mainly because the area is so expansive and there’s so much to do.
-Therefore, your time must be well planned out.
+Therefore, your time must be well planned out which is why many visitors make reservations for the Red Tour.
 Below are the 10 best things to do in Goreme, Turkey:

 Hopefully, this guide has helped you to plan your time in Goreme, Turkey.
 To assist future travelers, please share your experience in Turkey in the comments section below.